-To "rearrange the deck chairs of the Titanic" is a Metaphors and Their Abuses commonly used to describe futile, irrelevant actions taken in times of crisis.
+To "rearrange the deck chairs of the Titanic" is a metaphor commonly used to describe futile, irrelevant actions taken in times of crisis.
 It refers to the passenger liner that sank in 1912 after grazing an iceberg in the North Atlantic.
 Rearranging its deck chairs after the collision would have been futile and irrelevant, if not tragically comical.

 The behavior pattern this metaphor suggests is astonishingly common in organizations — astonishing because so much of the work we do is irrelevant to the goals our organizations espouse.
 These first examples of manifestations of deck-chair behavior emphasize obvious waste.

 - Deflective activities are those that we don't need to do right now, and maybe don't ever need to be done.
 But we apply resources and people to them anyway.
 Some of those working on deflective activities sense that their efforts are wasted, but they're either afraid to mention this to management, or they've tried already, to no avail.
 In the worst case, the people working on deflective activities are management.